-b.
+XII.A.2.
 Degree Requirements

-The Master of Arts in Liberal Studies degree will require the completion of a minimum of nine (9) units of course work with the following stipulations:
+The Master of Arts in Liberal Studies degree will require the completion of a minimum of nine (9) units of course work with the following stipulations

-- i.
-Four (4) units of graduate-level courses are required, in addition to the thesis. - ii.
-A student may apply no more than four (4) units of 300- and 400-level undergraduate courses to the total nine (9) units required for graduation. - iii.
+XII.A.2.a.
+Four (4) units of graduate-level courses are required, in addition to the thesis.

+XII.A.2.b.
+A student may apply no more than four (4) units of 300- and 400- level undergraduate courses to the total nine (9) units required for graduation.

+XII.A.2.c.
 A one-unit (one semester) thesis is required.
 On an exceptional basis, students may petition to write a two-unit, two-semester thesis, leading to a 10-unit degree program.
+This opportunity is for the student who wishes to research and write a longer, more ambitious thesis.

+XII.A.2.d.
+Normally, the program will include no more than five (5) units, including the thesis, in any one of the following areas:

+- academic divisions

+- departments

-This opportunity is for the student who wishes to research and write a longer, more ambitious thesis. - iv.
-Normally, the program will include no more than five (5) units, including the thesis, in any one of the following areas: - · academic divisions - departments - Liberal Studies Core courses Petitions for exceptions to the above requirements must be addressed to the Committee on Graduate Studies no later than the first day of classes of the term prior to the thesis.
-Students approved to write a two-unit, two-semester thesis may complete up to six units of course work in the above areas if two of those units include the thesis. - v.
-Gateway course.
-One or two terms prior to the thesis ssemester, students will designate one of their courses as a gateway process to the writing of the thesis.
+- Liberal Studies Core courses

+Petitions for exceptions to the above requirements must be addressed to the Committee on Graduate Studies no later than the first day of classes of the term prior to the thesis.

+Students approved to write a two-unit, two-semester thesis may complete up to six units of course work in the above areas if two of those units include the thesis.

+XII.A.2.e.
+Gateway course

+One or two terms prior to the thesis semester, students will designate one of their courses as a gateway process to the writing of the thesis.
 The course will provide students with the opportunity to write a substantial research paper.

-c.
+XII.A.3.
 Thesis

-Preparing and Submitting the Thesis The candidate will submit a proposal for a thesis to the Committee on Graduate Studies for approval no later than the last day of classes of the semester preceding the thesis work.
+XII.A.3.a.
+Preparing and Submitting the Thesis

+The candidate will submit a proposal for a thesis to the Committee on Graduate Studies for approval no later than the last day of classes of the semester preceding the thesis work.
+The proposal should include a calendar of how frequently the student and adviser will meet, including due dates for chapter drafts.
 At that time the Committee will review the student's overall record and determine whether the student is ready to complete the final stage of the degree.
 On completion of the thesis (due the last day of classes of the term), the Committee on Graduate Studies, in consultation with the student's thesis advisor, will schedule a two-hour oral examination.
 The orals board will consist of the thesis advisor, a member of the Committee on Graduate Studies, the program director, and one or two other faculty members.
 As a whole, the faculty members of the orals board must represent at least two academic divisions of the college.
 A typewritten or printed copy of the thesis will be furnished each member of the examining committee at least one week prior to the oral examination.
-After final approval, two bound copies of the thesis are to be filed with the Library (according to the deadlines outlined for senior theses.
-IV - J), and one bound copy is to remain with the thesis advisor.
+After final approval, two bound copies of the thesis are to be filed with the Library (according to the deadlines outlined for senior theses, IV - J), and one bound copy is to remain with the thesis advisor.